dominikl/nf_ngff_conv/README.md

 ```

 ```
--- input [filpaths.tsv from IDR]
+--input [filpaths.tsv from IDR]
--- column [which column has the image paths, zero based] -- bucket [name of the s3 bucket to upload to]
+--column [which column has the image paths, zero based] --bucket [name of the s3 bucket to upload to]

+Optional parameters:
+--removeZarrs [true|false] Remove generated zarrs after upload (default: true) --maxConvJobs [number of conversion jobs that can run at the same time] (default: 2) --maxConvJobDisk [number of disk space a conversion job can use] (default: 1500 GB)
 ```

-Note: If you want to keep the zarrs locally then just comment out the remove() step https://github.com/dominikl/nf_ngff_conv/blob/main/ngff_workflow.nf#L56 .

-Depending on the expected image file size, adjust the resource limits https://github.com/dominikl/nf_ngff_conv/blob/main/ngff_workflow.nf#L9 .